cdizzy122/sq_cruise_ship/README.md

 # Plans

+Need to get all the heavy files (video, audio, images) off of this repo and store it in a more reasonable way.
+The total project size is 1.6 GB _compressed_.
+I'm also sure that Github has issues with adult media hosted on their site.
+Might need to burn this repo after a while and migrate to a new one.

-Will include basic save files for now.
+Will include basic save files within the repo at some point.
+Might use them for more easy automated testing.
 Might include a way to skip to later chapters by setting choices later.